Barcamp-Brno/barcamp-brno/data/2015/doprovodny-program.md

 ### Embedit
 #### O partnerovi
-EmbedIT je tým IT profesionálů, kteří poskytují servis pro Home Credit Group a Air Bank (PPF Group).
-Navrhují, vyvíjí a udržují systémy a aplikace, které slouží více než 44 milionům uživatelů v deseti zemích.
+EmbedIT is a team of IT professionals providing services to the Home Credit Group and Air Bank (PPF Group).
+We internally design, develop and maintain systems and applications that serve more than 44 million customers in 10 countries.

 <http://www.embedit.cz>

 #### Doprovodny program - Hmyzí výzva
-Máme hmyz.
-Hodně hmyzu.
-Křupavé čerstvé šváby, červy a cvrčky připravené k vaší chuti na našem EmbedIT stánku.
-Přijďte přijmout výzvu.
+We have bugs.
+Lots of them.
+But not in our code.
+Crispy fresh cocroaches, zophobas and crickets prepared for all of you to taste at our EmbedIT stand.
+Ready to meet the real challenge?
+Be a real developer not just a bug-fixer!

 <img src="/static/img/extra/2015/embedit.jpg" alt="Embedit" style="max-width:100%"/>